Manueldavis1999/manueldavis/README.md

 • Lower monthly internet costs: If your business doesn't rely on the internet or cloud based services, you may no need to pay for such a high speed connection.
 For those with on-premises storage, the need for a strong connection with fast download speeds is reduced even further.

+• Provide greater Security: Unlike cloud storage, which is more vnlnerable to third parties and prying eyes, on-premises is completely restricted from anyone other than authorized person.
+These are not accessible to those outside the network,as they are not storing the data online.

+• Offer control over server hardware: Instead of having to ask a cloud storage company to upgrade their storage plan or add new features , the company can simply do the upgrades themselves.